bionicdl-sustech/ME336-2020Spring/Simulation/ReadMe.md

 # PyRep Simulation
-We will do our project 1 Kinematic Picking in PyRep and project 2 Simulated Robot Player in simulation.
-The Simulation folder contains all the code and instructions to complete the two projects.
+We will do our project 1 Kinematic Picking, project 2 Simulated Robot Player and project 3 Claw Machine in simulation using PyRep.
+The Simulation folder contains all the code and instructions to complete the projects.

 - [PyRep Simulation](#pyrep-simulation)
   - [File Structure](#file-structure)